How to Tell Your Partner That You Want a Divorce

 • How did I come to the conclusion that I wanted a divorce?

-Creating Your Plan
+Create Your Plan

-If you are at the point where you have given the matter due consideration and you have decided that you want a divorce, here are some tips for planning your discussion with your husband:
+If you are at the point where you have given the matter due consideration and you have decided that you want a divorce, here are some tips for planning your discussion with your partner.

 • Stay calm and state your intention in a firm manner.
-Remember that you are telling your husband what you have already decided.
+Remember that you are telling your spouse what you have already decided.
 If you begin getting anxious, try some mindfulness techniques to ground yourself prior to initiating the conversation.

-Having the Conversation
+Have the Conversation

 There are many ways to inform your partner that you are no longer happy in the marriage and wish to get a divorce.
 Knowing how your partner typically reacts to more sensitive subjects will help you determine which type of conversation best suits your needs.